-We have been issuing shares of our common stock pursuant to a private placement raising approximately \$3.0 million from the sale of 3,010,000 shares of common stock from 2019 through December 31, 2021.
-An additional 60,500 shares were sold in January 2022 pursuant to this private placement.
-In October 2021, the registration statement on Form S-1 (the "Registration Statement") that we filed with the Securities and exchange Commission (the "SEC") pursuant to which we registered for resale shares of common stock, including shares of common stock issuable upon exercise of outstanding options and warrants was declared effective.
+We have been issuing shares of our common stock pursuant to a private placement raising approximately \$3.0 million from the sale of 3,070,500 shares of common stock from 2019 through January 2022.
+In October 2021, the registration statement on Form S-1 (the "Registration Statement") that we filed with the SEC pursuant to which we registered for resale shares of common stock, including shares of common stock issuable upon exercise of outstanding options and warrants was declared effective.
 No funds were raised by the Company pursuant to the Registration Statement.